 - Combine pumpkin puree and yogurt.
 Add in spices.
 Stir in honey.

 - This dip is perfect to take to a holiday party.
-It tastes sweet, with just a hint of honey.
+It tastes sweet, but not too sweet.
 Maple syrup may be an alternate sweetener, but I didn’t test it.

-- You can even eat it by itself as a pudding, but you might want to cut the honey a tad.
+- You can even eat it by itself as a pudding.

 - Stir the dip into oatmeal or use it to spice up pancakes, muffins or breads.